Rag doll: History

-Today, many rag dolls are commercially produced to mimic aspects of the original home-made dolls, such as simple features, soft cloth bodies, and patchwork clothing.
-One prominent example of a commercially produced ragdoll is the Raggedy Ann doll.
+In modern times, many rag dolls are commercially produced to mimic aspects of the original home-made dolls, such as simple features, soft cloth bodies, and patchwork clothing.
+One prominent example of a commercially produced rag doll is the Raggedy Ann doll.
 Raggedy Ann first appeared in 1918 as the main character of a series of children's stories by Johnny Gruelle.
 Raggedy Andy, her brother, was introduced in 1920.

-Traditional materials

-In their earlier forms, rag dolls were made out of cloth scraps or cornhusks.
-In the 19th and 20th century, rag dolls were made out of stockinette, felt, or velvet.